fairy tales for kids — At Travelnitch, we create opportunities for shared learning, so parents and children can explore the world together.

 This collection of fairy tales, written by Finnish author Tove Jansson, is a staple for the children of Finland.
 According to Kirsti Kauppi, Finnish Ambassador to the United States, its “philosophic nature is universal and makes the books enjoyable for people of all ages and from all backgrounds.”

 In a delightful, curious game of what comes next, Moomintroll travels through the woods to get home with milk for Moominmamma.
 A simple trip turns into a colorful adventure as Moomintroll meets Mymble, who has lost her sister, Little My.
 Along the way, they endure the hijinks of all the charming characters of the Moomin world, including the Fillijonks and Hattifatteners.
 Will Moomintroll ever make it home safe and sound?

 While the original English translation of this book—introduced in 1954—is favored by many for its darker overtones, this new edition still captures the essence of Jansson with her colorful and vivid illustrations.
 Given that Scandinavian literature can be dark and foreboding, this version may even be preferable for those with younger, more sensitive kids.

-As a nonprofit publisher, we have access to an endless inventory of travel titles.
+As a member of the American Booksellers Association, we have access to an endless inventory of great titles.
 Explore the world with our curated collection of travel books for the whole family.
 Every purchase supports our ongoing work to inspire kids through virtual and real-world travel!